AlejandroSuero/freeze-code.nvim/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+**Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at <asuerome+freezecode@gmail.com>**.

+In the event that your report includes one of the people mentioned above please feel free to reach out to one of the other people listed instead.

+Followed is an unmodified [Contributor Covenant Code of Conduct 2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our